Ludonovan/CMPE412FinalProject/README.md

-# SALTED
+# SALTED: A Mock UI For a Login System
-Final project for CMPE 412 (Networks and Security) at Shippensburg University.
+### Final project for CMPE 412 (Networks and Security) at Shippensburg University.

-### TODO:
- - Add Comments!!
- - Add a proper database for password file
- - Also check user based on salt value
-   - Should fix sending multiple OTP codes if two users have the same username & password
-     - Usually not an issue, but will still try to send multiple otps even if two users just have the same username.

-### How To Run
-#### Run Main.py
+#### Features:

-### Known Issues
-  - dotenv not working on windows
+- "Account" Registration and Login with multifactor authentication through email using GMail SMTP server.
+- Passwords hashed using SHA256 and a generated salt value.
+- Encryption of username and email using Fernet.
+- Database to store user data using SQLite.